MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableTlsParsing

-Specifies whether to disable inspection of TLS traffic.
+Specifies whether to disable the inspection of TLS traffic.
+Valid values are:

+- $true: Network Protection doesn't inspect TLS traffic.
+- $false: Network Protection inspects TLS traffic.
+This is the default value.

-Network protection inspects TLS traffic (also known as HTTPS traffic) to see if a connection is being made to a malicious website, and to provide metadata to behavior monitoring.
-TLS connections to malicious websites can also be blocked if "-EnableNetworkProtection" is set to enabled.
-HTTP inspection can be disabled by setting this value to "$true".
-By default, network protection inspects TLS traffic.
+Network protection inspects TLS traffic (also known as HTTPS traffic) to see if a connection is
+being made to a malicious website, and to provide metadata to behavior monitoring.

+TLS connections to malicious websites can also be blocked if the value of the
+**EnableNetworkProtection** parameter is `Enabled`.

 ```yaml
 Type: Boolean